 Sunflower Season 2 – Dark Humor in a Murder Mystery

 Laughing loudly at someone’s tragedy, while ensuring it doesn’t cross the line, is an art.
-“Sunflower” is a show that attempted this impossible task three years ago.
+“Sunflower” is a thriller web series that attempted this impossible task three years ago.

 First things first: watching season one is crucial before stepping into season two.
-Otherwise, you might get lost in the storyline.
-For the complete novices, here’s a short introduction that everyone will enjoy.
+Otherwise, you get lost in the storyline.
+For the novices, here’s a short introduction that everyone will enjoy.

 How can you turn the lead character into a supporting one?

 We started watching Sunflower because of Sonu.
 Don’t get me wrong, he’s still crucial to the story, but this time the focus isn’t just on him.
-The focus is not only on solving the crime; different angles of the police are also explored, adding to the comedy.
+Its not about solving the crime; different angles of the police are also explored, adding to the comedy.

 The story of Sunflower season 2

-The problem is, there’s one victim, but the defendants are so many that if you start counting on your fingers, and you’ll run out of fingers before the suspects.
+There’s one victim, but the defendants are so many that if you start counting on your fingers.
+You’ll run out of fingers before the suspects.
 And do you know what happens in season two?
 An actual flower arrives in Sunflower, attracting everyone in the society like bees.
-But you’ll be shocked to learn her final destination because the house she’s supposed to live in will have you calling a priest for exorcism first.
+But you’ll be shocked to learn her final destination because the house she’s supposed to live.
+It will have you calling a priest for exorcism first.

 The murder isn’t afraid of the police or even God because who steals an eye from a dead body?
 It’s hilarious.
 You’d think the suspicion would fall on Sonu, right?
 Boss, this story is like a maze.
 Once you enter, you’ll lose your way.

 Let’s start with the good points.
-The show is written in such a way that you can binge all eight long episodes in one go.
+The show is written in such a way that you can watch all eight long episodes in one go.
 The best part is the natural comedy.
-There’s no forced attempt to make you laugh; the situations themselves will make you chuckle.
+There’s no forced attempts to make you laugh; the situations themselves will make you chuckle.

 Speaking of Adah, the climax of season two will blow your mind.
 It’s like a jump scare that catches you off guard.
 My complaint with season two is that Sunil Grover’s role has been significantly reduced.

 If you’re looking for something different, with a unique concept, Sunflower’s doors are open for you.
-But if you want something perfect that makes you hold your head in awe thinking you’ve never seen a show like this, Sunflower might not fit the bill.
+But if you want something that makes you hold your head in awe thinking, Sunflower not fit the bill.
 There’s a slight difference from the original.

-But it’s not all fun and games; it keeps your mind working continuously, making it hard to guess who’s not suspicious.
+But it’s not all fun and games; it keeps your mind working continuously.
+This makes it hard to guess who’s not suspicious.
 This time, the angle involving Adah Sharma has been given more importance, adding a new layer to the show.
 This creates many small stories within one big story, all needing resolution.

 From my side, the web series gets 3.5 out of five stars.